cwramsey/issue-bot-test/README.md

 ## OpenMPI Github Bot

-This bot helps to automate the lifecycle management of issues/PRs.
+This bot utilizes native AWS services to help to automate the lifecycle management of issues/PRs.

 ## Get Started